-- Step 1 Label the beaker A and the test-tube B. - Step 2 Draw a line on beaker A and test-tube B 5 cm up from the bottom. - Step 3 Raise your hand when you are ready for hot water to be added to the beaker labelled hot water. - Step 4 Use the hot water to fill beaker A up to your 5 cm mark. - Step 5 Place the thermometer in the water in beaker A.
+- Step 1 Label the beaker A and the test-tube B. - Step 2 Draw a line on beaker A and test-tube B 5 cm up from the bottom. - Step 3 Use hot water to fill beaker A up to the 5 cm mark. - Step 4 Place a thermometer in the water in beaker A.

-Once the reading on the thermometer has stopped rising, measure the temperature of the water.
-Record this as the starting temperature in your table in 1(a)(i).
+When the reading on the thermometer has stopped rising, measure the temperature of the water.
+Record this as the starting temperature.